2dom/IR7_streaming_radio/README.md

 <img src="https://github.com/2dom/IR7_streaming_radio/blob/main/Images/PXL_20250501_132123846.jpg" width="70%"><br>
 Plastic parts</p>
 <br>
 Begin by gluing the ESP32 board and rotary encoder into their designated locations.
-Avoid using thermoplastic (e.g. hot) glue, as the microcontroller can heat up significantly during charging and delaminate.<br><br>
+Avoid using thermoplastic (e.g. hot) glue, as the microcontroller can heat up significantly during charging and will delaminate.<br><br>
 <p align="center"><img src="https://github.com/2dom/IR7_streaming_radio/blob/main/Images/PXL_20250501_114952391.jpg" width="70%"><br>
 Step 1 - ESP32 & encoder</p>
 Next, insert the speaker into the resonator tube.
 I’ve included cutout sizes for both 2-inch and 2.5-inch speakers.
 Use plastic screws to secure the speaker.
 If the fit is tight, you may need to carefully trim the edges.
 Finally, solder the speaker wires to the terminals.<br>